Summary:

 Each subgroup has its unique characteristics.

-Individual investors purchasing a single non-performing note.
+Individual investors are purchasing a single non-performing note.

 Foreclosing on 1 to 4 residential income properties and all residential properties, regardless of the number of units, takes twice as long as the historic statutory procedure with which people are familiar.
 There is a long string of regulatory delays that did not previously exist.
-Borrowers can take advantage of every loophole, bring the payments up to date, renegotiate the loan, actively fight the foreclosure process, and possibly file for bankruptcy as a borrower.
+Borrowers can take advantage of every loophole, bring the payments up to date, renegotiate the loan, actively fight the foreclosure process, and possibly file for bankruptcy as a Borrower.

-Loan portfolio purchases, which are larger groups created by securities issuers, may also be structured as a limited liability company (LLC) or some other specific purpose entity (SPE), such as a real estate investment trust (REIT).
+Loan portfolio purchases, which are larger groups created by securities issuers, may also be structured as a limited liability company (LLC) or another specific-purpose entity (SPE), such as a real estate investment trust (REIT).
 The securities issuers are responsible for active loan servicing and asset management.
-The issuer is responsible for seeking regulatory approval, maintaining regulatory reporting, issuing securities, collecting investor proceeds, and using the proceeds to purchase large blocks of either performing or non-performing paper.
-Investors are typically passive, and the overall yield of the entire pool of investments ultimately determines the results.
-When specific threshold yields are met, the issuer may pass through all profit distributions to investors, along with a fixed management and loan servicing fee or a profit participation formula.
+The issuer is responsible for seeking regulatory approval, complying with regulatory reporting requirements, issuing securities, collecting investor proceeds, and using those proceeds to purchase large blocks of performing or non-performing paper.

 Private parties and non-institutional level investors purchase notes: